 Dr. Schroeder graduated with honors from Stanford University and Harvard Medical School, and trained in internal medicine at the Harvard Medical Service of Boston City Hospital and in epidemiology as an EIS Officer of the CDC.
 He held faculty appointments at Harvard, George Washington, and UCSF.
 At both George Washington and UCSF he was founding medical director of a university-sponsored HMO, and at UCSF he founded its division of general internal medicine.

 He has published extensively in the fields of clinical medicine, health care financing and organization, prevention, public health, the work force, and tobacco control.
 He currently serves as a director of the James Irvine Foundation, the Lucille Packard Foundation for Children’s Health, and the Robina Foundation.
 He formerly chaired the American Legacy Foundation, was a member of the editorial board of the New England Journal of Medicine, Council member of the Institute of Medicine, an Overseer of Harvard, and President of the Harvard Medical Alumni Association.
 He has six honorary doctoral degrees and numerous awards.
 Schroeder lives in Tiburon, California with his wife Sally, a retired schoolteacher.
 Their two sons are physicians, one a cardiologist and one a pediatrician.
-Steve and Sally have three grandchildren.
+Steve and Sally have four grandchildren.